Yul310/FR_Backend_Exercise/README.md

 # FR_Backend_Exercise

-Express,Liquid were used since using a lightweight framework seems better for this assignment.
+Express,Liquid were used since using lightweight frameworks seems better for this assignment.

 ## Dependencies